Fuzz-Muffin/TDpot_fort/README.md

 ...
 ```

 The first line is the number of particles.
-The second line is the size of the simulation cell (x, y and z).
+The second line is the size of the simulation cell in x, y and z (in Ångstrom).
 All other lines are representing properties of the particles.
 The first three columns are the x, y and z position.
-The fourth column is the particle type and the fifth column is the mass.
+The fourth column is Z and the fifth column is the mass.

 ***!NOTE!***
 This version of TDPot assumes the target to be periodic in x and y!
 Please be careful when providing target files.
-If you want to model ions incident on a non-periodic sample, some tricks will have to be used.
+If you want to model ions incident on a non-periodic sample you must account for the periodic boundary conditions.
 Please email the developers if unsure.

-To run the code, we need to use mpirun:
+To run the code with 1 core, use mpirun:

 ```bash
 mpirun -n 1 /Path/to/exe_file/.../TDPot